Reconstructing Coral Histories Using Ancient DNA.

 Collection: Scientific divers use underwater pneumatic drills to extract skeletal cores from massive reef-building corals.

+Sampling: Long cylindrical cores are collected along the coral’s primary growth axis.
 Core are sealed with inert plugs and marine epoxy to promote recovery and minimize impacts.

 Scientific Value